 If essential website parameters like security and hosting are ignored until the situation becomes dire, then the situation with Google is very dire.
 The website will be removed from SERPs until security issues have been thoroughly addressed, resolved, and resubmitted.

 This is all to say that it doesn’t hurt to review the dev team’s website security checklist in local SEO, even as early as the keyword research phase.
 No, it’s not your specialty as an SEO practitioner, but the website’s infrastructure absolutely can impact your strategy, plans, and processes if you don’t have a clear line of communication open with the dev team.

 In these examples, keyword research was technically completed for each website, but it wasn’t placed into the context of the website, community, or search engine guidelines.
 While keywords are nice, rankings are better—but they can’t happen if you don’t understand the situation at large.

 Ultimately, it’s not the pieces of the microcosm that matter in local keyword research, but the system as a whole.
 If local keyword research is completed without considering the larger community, products, services, search engine, and website itself, then the pasta is being served without the sauce.
 And no one likes bland pasta.

-Stay tuned for our next post, How to Do Local SEO, Part 2: User Intent.
+Up next: How to Do Local SEO, Part 2: User Intent.